 Oceana has two LDC countries: Solomon Islands and Vanuatu.
-Its founding member is Australia.
-The other three members are Fiji, New Zealand, and Tonga.
+Its founding members are Australia and New Zealand, and the other three members are Fiji and Tonga.

-South America has no LDC members.
-Its founding members are Argentina, Brazil, Chile, Paraguay, Peru, Uruguay, and Venezuela.
-Its other members are Bolivia, Colombia, Ecuador, Guyana, and Suriname.
+South America has no LDC members: Its founding members are Argentina, Brazil, Chile, Paraguay, Peru, Uruguay, Suriname, Guyana, and Venezuela, and its other members are Bolivia, Colombia, and Ecuador.

 Prospective WTO Members

-The WTO has a category called Observer.
-These 20 countries have applied to become members.
-They have five years to complete the process (except for the Vatican).
-Find out more on How a Country Becomes a WTO Member.
+The WTO has a category called "Observer."
+These 25 countries have applied to become members.
+Except for the Vatican, they have five years to complete the process.
+How a country becomes a WTO member depends on its government’s ability to negotiate the six-step process.

-The prospective members are Algeria, Andorra, Azerbaijan, Bahamas, Belarus, Bhutan, Bosnia and Herzegovina, Comoros, Equatorial Guinea, Ethiopia, Iran, Iraq, Lebanon, Libya, Sao Tome and Principe, Serbia, Sudan, Syria, Uzbekistan, and the Vatican.
+The prospective members are Algeria, Andorra, Azerbaijan, Bahamas, Belarus, Bhutan, Bosnia and Herzegovina, Comoros, Curacao, Equatorial Guinea, Ethiopia, Iran, Iraq, Lebanon, Libya, Sao Tome and Principe, Serbia, Somalia, South Sudan, Sudan, Syria, Timor-Leste, Turkmenistan, Uzbekistan, and the Holy See.

 Countries Outside the WTO

-Twelve countries aren't members and haven't applied to become members.
-They are Eritrea, Kiribati, Marshall Islands, Micronesia, Monaco, Nauru, North Korea, Palau, San Marino, Somalia, South Sudan, Turkmenistan, and Tuvalu.
+16 countries aren't members and haven't applied to become members.
+They are Aruba, Curacao, Eritrea, Kiribati, Kosovo, Marshall Islands, Micronesia, Monaco, Nauru, North Korea, Palau, the Palestinian Territories, San Marino, Sint Maarten, Turkmenistan, and Tuvalu.